 JP: [The United States is] one of the only democracies in the world — and may soon be the only major economy in the world — that doesn’t have a comprehensive privacy law.
 More than ever, we need data moving around the world.
-If we’re going to have clinical trials and we want to make sure vaccines work, we need to understand it works for different kinds of populations.
-We’re more dependent than ever [on each other] because of the acceleration needed to respond to COVID, yet we end up having this gap — some laws covering some data, and other laws covering other data.
+If want to make sure our vaccines work, we need to understand that they work for different populations.
+We’re more dependent than ever [on each other] because of the acceleration needed to respond to COVID.
+Yet we end up having this gap — some laws covering some data, and other laws covering other data.

-VE: The pandemic has made people realize how necessary data is in order to solve major societal challenges, not only trying to find a cure or vaccine for COVID-19, but also trying to ameliorate all of its negative economic impacts.
+VE: The pandemic has made people realize how necessary data is in order to solve major societal challenges – not only trying to find a cure or vaccine for COVID-19, but also ameliorating all of its negative economic impacts.
 It makes no sense to have a system in the United States where your level of data protection is completely dependent upon where in the country you happen to be located.

 This is a golden opportunity to discuss privacy in a way people can understand because of the immediate and significant impact it has on our ability to recover safely from this pandemic.
-While there are valid concerns about privacy and civil liberties biases raised by technologies that have been or will be developed, this is also an unprecedented time for organizations to earn the trust of their stakeholders by keeping human rights and privacy top of mind.
+There are valid concerns about privacy and civil liberty biases raised by technologies that have been or will be developed.
+This is also an unprecedented time for organizations to earn the trust of their stakeholders by keeping human rights and privacy top of mind.

-To learn more, watch the full interview with Jules Polonetsky and Victoria Espinel at the link below.
+To learn more, watch the full interview with Jules Polonetsky and Victoria Espinel: